seppzer0/zero_kernel/README.md

 Options `full` and `conan` collect all of the assets required to successfuly flash the kernel onto your device.
 The difference between the two is that `full` option places everything into a local directory, while `conan` organizes everything as a Conan package.

-An option named `slim` is a much lighter version of `full` packaging, as only the ROM is collected from the asset list.
+Option named `slim` is a much lighter version of `full` packaging, as only the ROM is collected from the asset list.
 This is done to reduce package sizes while ensuring the kernel+ROM compatibility.

 ```help
 $ python3 wrapper bundle --help